-This 8 page guide offers a summary of the signs and symptoms of depression, so you can judge if you should seek help.
+This eGuide offers a summary of the signs and symptoms of depression, so you can judge if you should seek help.
 It also covers the pros and cons of popular antidepressants.
 How well do they compare to placebo treatments?

 Get advice on how to discontinue drugs like Cymbalta, Effexor or Paxil that can trigger unpleasant or intolerable withdrawal symptoms if they are stopped suddenly.